10,000 metres

 The 10,000 metres or the 10,000-metre run is a common long-distance track running event.
-The event is part of the athletics programme at the Olympic Games and the World Athletics Championships, and is common at championship level events.
-The race consists of 25 laps around an Olympic-sized track.
-It is less commonly held at track and field meetings, due to its duration.
-The 10,000-metre track race is usually distinguished from its road running counterpart, the 10K run, by its reference to the distance in metres rather than kilometres.
+The event is part of the athletics programme at the Olympic Games and the World Athletics Championships, and is common at championship-level events.
+The race consists of 25 laps around an Olympic-sized 400 m track.
+It is less commonly held at track and field meetings due to its duration.
+The 10,000-metre track race is usually distinguished from its road running counterpart, the 10K run, by referring to the distance in metres rather than kilometres.